-Malaki Starks: The DawgNation Sunday read on a vital 5-star target
+Malaki Starks: A DawgNation Sunday read on a vital UGA recruiting target

 This all flows to our last stick.
 It lands near a picture hanging in the head coach’s office.

 There are dozens of moments preserved in Gene Cathcart’s office.
 Helmets.
 Game balls.
-Front pages glossies of the championship teams he’s been a part of.
+Front page glossies of the championship teams he’s been a part of.

 There’s a nod to the well-loved movie “Tombstone” in here.
 There is also a keepsake of Starks.
 It is found near the entrance of a budding museum of a football coach’s life.

-Jefferson had at least two games this fall where it played far below its best.
+Jefferson had at least two games last fall where it played far below its best.
 Cathcart calls them “vomit fest” games.
-The young man in the number 24 still would simply not let them take the loss on those nights.
+The young man in the number 24 still would simply not let them lose on those nights.

 “He’s just a chronic winner,” Cathcart says.

-Starks could power clean 300 pounds prior to his thumb surgery with ease.
+Starks could power clean 300 pounds with ease prior to his thumb surgery.
 He can do a standing triple jump and easily cover half of a basketball court.
-It is a warmup for him.
+It is a warmup.

-“He’s never lost a game as a starting quarterback,” Catchat said in late November before the Marist loss.
+“He’s never lost a game as a starting quarterback,” Cathcart said in late November before the Marist loss.
 “He was the state track athlete of the year in middle school.
 He was on a state track championship team.
 He played for the state basketball championship last year.
 He was the common denominator that is the face of all those programs.”

 Cathcart is Dick Vermeil in a lot of ways.
 He’d stubbornly even agree with that.
 He bleeds with his players.
 Cries with and for them.
 Think of Ted Lasso.
 He’s that likable and spot-on with his instincts.
 Just not that funny.